Yuva0/stelios/README.md

 - 📜 [Sponsors](#sponsors) -->

 ### Documentation:
 Stelios is yet to be documented and will be updated soon.
-Kindly refer to [storybook](https://yuva0.github.io/stelios/storybook) for the documentation of the components for now.
+For now, you can refer to [storybook](https://yuva0.github.io/stelios/storybook) for the documentation of the components.

 ### Features:
 - **Theming**: Dynamic color and theme computation on the fly.
-You can even create your own website using just one color.
+Create your own website using just one color.
 - **TypeScript**: Enjoy strong typing and enhanced developer experience.
 - **Styled-Components**: Seamlessly integrate with your styles using styled-components.
 - **Responsive Design**: Ensure your components look great on all devices.
 - **Accessibility**: Built with accessibility in mind and ARIA guidelines to provide an inclusive experience.

 ### Installation
-To install Stelios, all you need to do is install the package from npm or yarn.
+To install Stelios, simply run the following command:

 ```sh
 # with npm
 $ npm install stelios@latest